-Typically I would recommend keeping trousers not too sloppy as a blazer is still a bit more formal than the sport jacket, which we will be going over in a minute.
+Typically I would recommend keeping trousers not too sloppy as a blazer is still a bit more formal that the sport jacket which we will be going over in a minute.

-When it comes to blazers, you will want to wear something along the lines of chino, khakis, or flannel materials, to just name a few.
-You can get away with wearing a dark pair of denim with double monks as well.
+When it comes to blazers, you will want to wear something along lines of chino, khakis, or flannel materials to just name a few.
+You can definitely get away with wearing a dark pair of denims with double monks as well.

 Last But Not Least The Sport Jacket

-When wearing a sport jacket, the trousers you wear in tandem don’t necessarily need to match.
+When wearing a sport jacket, the trousers that you were in tandem don’t necessarily need to be matching.

-Also, the sport jacket is that the fabrics will often be in much bolder and thicker materials than the other jackets covered thus far.
+Also to note on the sport jacket is that the fabrics will often times be in much bolder and thicker materials than the other jackets covered thus far.

 Therefore expect to see corduroy, denim, tweed, leather, and a multitude of other fabrics.

-In addition to heavier fabrics, sport jackets typically will also have elbow patches (however, these often don’t serve a purpose and are strictly there for show and a nod to their heritage):
+In addition to heavier fabrics, sport jackets typically will also have elbow patches (however these oftentimes don’t serve a purpose and are strictly there for show and a nod to their heritage):

 The same goes for ticket pockets as well:

-Sport jackets often may have pleats in the back and give a man the ultimate range of movement.
-This extra room within the jacket would allow for traditional weekend hunting along with comfort and wearing a few additional layers of clothing.
+Sport jackets often may have pleats in the back as well giving a man the ultimate range of movement.
+This extra room within the jacket would allow for traditional weekend hunting along with comfort and wearing a few extra layers of clothing.

-The sport jacket is the most casual of the jackets covered so far; they are also highly versatile in the clothing options that you can pair with them.
+Being that the sport jacket is the most casual of the jackets covered so far, they are also extremely versatile in the clothing options that you can pair with them.

-However, one must be mindful of not having patterns that clash too much between the jacket and the trousers.
-If your jacket has a distinct design on it, then you will want to opt for trousers that are a bit plainer in detail, so you don’t look too busy with patterns.
+One must be mindful however of not having patterns that clash too much between both the jacket and the trousers.
+If your jacket has a distinct pattern on it, then you will want to opt for trousers that are a bit more plain in detail so you don’t look too busy with patterns.

-What Did We Learn About Suits vs. Blazers vs. Sport Jackets?
+What Did We Learn Abouts Suits vs Blazers vs Sport Jackets?

-Suits are by and far going to be for the formal occasions in your life and will have a matching pair of trousers paired with the jacket.
+Suits are by and far going to be for the formal occasions in your life and will have a matching pair of trousers that are paired with the jacket.

-This ensures that the fabric wears evenly and that you consistently look between both pieces (coat and trousers).
+This ensures that the fabric wears evenly and that you have a consistent look between both pieces (coat and trousers).

-Blazers don’t come with a matching pair of trousers and can be mixed with various bottoms.
+Blazers don’t come with a matching pair of trousers and can be mixed with a variety of bottoms.
 You never want to try and match trousers to a blazer – they will never be as close as what you would get with a suit jacket and trousers.

-Blazers can give you a terrific formal look that makes it ideal for the business casual setting and will set you apart from the crowd in looking great.
+Blazers can give you a terrific formal look that make it idea for the business casual setting and will set you apart from the crowd in looking great.

-Both suit jackets and blazers come in a single-breasted (2 or 3 button variety) and double-breasted.
+Both suit jackets and blazers do come in a single breasted (2 or 3 button variety) and also double breasted.

-They often come in single-breasted and with either 2 or 3 buttons.
+They often times come in a single breasted and with either 2 or 3 buttons.